mustafasarmadd/Cloud-Engineering-Journey/README.md

 ### Day 4 - 5th July 2026
 - Started Module 2 - Compute in the cloud
+- Completed Lesson 1
+- Learned about how EC2 Instance is created and it's benefits

+### Day 5 - 6th July 2026
+- Continuing from where I left off
+-

 ### Day 5 - 6th July 2026
 - Continued Module 2 from where I left off.